Sprite-MD/chana-thai/README.md

 # chana-thai

 Freelance web developing for a thai restaurant.
 Programmed with HTML, CSS, and JavaScript to build experience.
 Implemented a single-page application as a design choice, using fetching API to work with external JSON files.
-No frameworks were used to build a better understanding of web development.
-May revisit and update project with React and bootstrap/tailwind frameworks.
+In order to develop a better understanding .
+May revisit and update project with React and bootstrap/tailwind.

 Features: